Partnering to improve youth mental health

 Elspeth Nolen, MSc

-Elspeth Nolen is an experienced administrator trained in critical medical anthropology who uses her experience and training to improve the impact and reach of the programs she works with.
-In addition to designing and managing the IMPACT Center website, Ms. Nolen is the Program Manager and Web Designer for the University of Washington Implementation Science Program led by IMPACT MPI Bryan Weiner, and is also the Web Designer for the NCI-funded OPTICC Center.
+Elspeth Nolen is an experienced administrator trained in critical medical anthropology who uses her training to improve the impact and reach of the programs she works with.
+In addition to designing and managing the IMPACT Center website, Ms. Nolen is the Program Manager and Web Designer for the University of Washington Implementation Science Program led by IMPACT MPI Bryan Weiner, and the Web Designer for the NCI-funded OPTICC Center and ImpSciMethods.org (a collaboration between IMPACT, OPTICC, and MECHANISMS).

 What are IMPACT methods?